7.6 Human Body Cavities

 Ventral Cavity

-The ventral cavity is subdivided into the and .
+The ventral cavity is subdivided into the thoracic and abdominopelvic cavities.

-• The fills the chest and is subdivided into two pleural cavities and the pericardial cavity.
+• The thoracic cavity fills the chest and is subdivided into two pleural cavities and the pericardial cavity.
 The pleural cavities hold the lungs, and the pericardial cavity holds the heart.

 Dorsal Cavity

-The is at the posterior (or back) of the body, including both the head and the back of the trunk.
+The dorsal cavity is at the posterior (or back) of the body, including both the head and the back of the trunk.
 The dorsal cavity is subdivided into the cranial and spinal cavities.

-• The fills most of the upper part of the skull and contains the brain.
+• The cranial cavity fills most of the upper part of the skull and contains the brain.

-• The is a very long, narrow cavity inside the vertebral column.
+• The spinal cavity is a very long, narrow cavity inside the vertebral column.
 It runs the length of the trunk and contains the spinal cord.

 Feature: My Human Body